NuttaneeKnight/ServiceNow/snDeveloper.md

     }
 }

-# Set an aler on submission of incident
+# Set an alert on submission of incident

+function onSubmit() {
+   //Type appropriate comment here, and begin script below alert()
+}

 //1:54:21